Widget, hosted help, tickets, and review

 Inspect selected public pages

-Paste a product or docs URL, review the support-worthy pages Canonica finds, and import only the pages you choose.
+Paste a product or docs URL, review the support-worthy pages AnswerLattice finds, and import only the pages you choose.

 Use TXT, Markdown, CSV, JSON, DOCX, and text-based PDF content as source material without retaining raw files by default.

 Upload screenshots/images when UI evidence matters.
-Canonica extracts support-relevant text, charges one support credit, and keeps only extracted source text for review.
+AnswerLattice extracts support-relevant text, charges one support credit, and keeps only extracted source text for review.

 Use short audio/video clips when founders have walkthroughs or customer explanations.
 Transcription is capped, credit-charged, and never becomes official without review.

-Generate grouped drafts for articles, FAQs, product surfaces, and canonical answer proposals.
+Generate grouped drafts for articles, FAQs, product surfaces, and approved-answer proposals.

-Accepted drafts publish into the existing support layer; canonical answers still go through mutation proposal review.
+Accepted drafts publish into the existing support layer; official support answers still go through owner review.

 Intake is owner-triggered, capped per job, license-gated, ledger-backed for paid media extraction, and avoids realtime listeners or hidden scheduler processing.